- Why are you introducing a Zero Emission Zone (ZEZ) in Oxford?

 How will I receive deliveries to my business located within the Zone?

 Through the previous public consultation and engagement with impacted businesses we have gathered information about the challenges associated with deliveries within the zone.
-This is one reason why we are now proposing a part-time Zero Emission Zone in 2020 from 7am to 7pm, and applying a charge for non-compliant vehicles rather than banning them completely.
+This is one reason why we are now introducing a part-time Zero Emission Zone from 7am to 7pm, and applying a charge for non-compliant vehicles rather than banning them completely.
 Lower charges for low emission vehicles will also now apply in the ZEZ Pilot which reduces the ZEZ requirements for businesses compared to the January 2020 proposals, in recognition of COVID-19 impacts on the city centre.

 Deliveries in non-zero emission vehicles may be made free of charge outside of zone operating hours.
 If deliveries are made within these hours in a non-complaint vehicle a charge will be applied.